cappecaps/JupBook/modelling/physics/pressure.md

 :::{warning} Beware scientists!
 :label: abinitio-warning
 Here reported is an **_ab initio_ modelling** project.
 You will find many mistakes, errors and inaccuracies, because I like to do things by myself, often without looking for solutions or explanations.
 My projects are the opposite of standing on the shoulder of giants.
-They are like trying to build my own giant.
-He's ugly but I love it!
+They are like trying to build my own giant, and he's barely alive.
 :::

 %```{embed} #abinitio-warning